ljnelson/nomen/README.md

 `nomen` treats all these concepts as first-class notions.
 A `NameValue` is a glorified `String` with either an _atomic_ value ("Laird"), or a template value ("${firstName} ${lastName}").
-A `Named` is something that can have a name associated with it.
 A `NameType` is another glorified `String` that identifies the usage of a given name, and that can be used as a key in templates.
-And finally, a `Name` is a union of a `Named`, a `NameType` and a `Named`, together with a template evaluation engine.
+A `Named` is something that can have a name associated with it by (minimally) `NameType`.
+And finally, a `Name` is a union of a `Named` and a `NameValue`, together with a template evaluation engine.

 [1]: http://about.me/lairdnelson